-My work centers on playful ways in which machines can augment human creativity, whether by generating unreadable books, composing “poetry”, synthesizing photography, appreciating art history, or providing new ways to tell stories.
+My work centers on playful ways in which machines can augment human creativity, whether by generating unreadable books, composing “poetry”, synthesizing photography, or providing new ways to tell stories.
 I’m an amateur researcher of 19th century utopian novels and have a lifelong interest in interactive fiction.

 A computer-generated book based on the Voynich Manuscript.